Asparagus soldiers with soft-boiled egg hollandaise

 Meanwhile, bring another pan of water to the boil.
 Carefully lower in the eggs and simmer for about 4 minutes, (the yolk must be quite runny or the hollandaise effect will be hard to achieve).
 Drain the asparagus well as soon as it is cooked and divide the spears between 2 warm plates.
 Transfer the eggs to egg cups and put them on the plates with the asparagus.

 To eat, crack the egg and take off enough of the top to expose the runny yolk.
-Drop a nut of butter, a few drops of cider vinegar and some salt and pepper into the yolk, stir with a bit of asparagus, dip and eat.
+Drop a knob of butter, a few drops of cider vinegar and some salt and pepper into the yolk, stir with a bit of asparagus, dip and eat.
 You can add a little more butter, vinegar and seasoning as you go.
 Some brown bread and butter won't go amiss.

 - About 20 asparagus spears